 Due to federal privacy regulations, your son or daughter must sign a form that allows us to release information to any third parties.
 This is for your child's protection.
-Please have your student come to the Student Affairs department in the Mercy Court building with identification (Mercy College badge or driver's license) to sign a Release of Information Form.
+Please have your student come to the Student Affairs department with identification (Mercy College badge or driver's license) to sign a Release of Information Form.

 My financial situation has changed drastically.
 What can I do?